What Are the Different AWS EC2 Instance Types?

-- Memory Optimized: R and X families
+Memory Optimized: R, X, High Memory, and Z families

 Memory-optimized instances are designed to deliver quick performance for applications that demand the in-memory processing of huge data sets.
 These circumstances are ideal for the following AWS EC2 Instance Types: Relational (MySQL) and NoSQL (MongoDB, Cassandra) databases with high performance.

 - Databases (Relational and NoSQL)

 - Electronic Device Automation applications